MAMP with Composer and MySQL on the Command Line

 .bash_profile file from the previous section and add MAMP’s MySQL path:

 mysql in MAMP’s

-bin directory before anywhere else.
+mysqldump commands on MAMP’s database when you need to.
 Close your terminal session and open a new one.
 Don’t forget start MAMP’s MySQL server if it’s not already running.

 php.ini Values #